-According to the general picture emerging from Table 3, we discuss the sources, distinguishing first between sources with unknown distance values and sources with a reported distance estimate (or at least an upper limit).
-For the latter sources, 14 out of 19 sources in the sample, the comparison with the estimated distance lower limits is obviously easier, while in the discussion for the former sources the soundness of our distance limits will be considered.
-We checked if any of the available distance values could be updated using the public results of the Global Astrometric Interferometer for Astrophysics (Gaia; Gaia Collaboration.
-2016), in the catalogue Gaia DR2 (Gaia Collaboration 2018), excluding the globular clusters sources, since their distances are know with sufficient precision.
-For only six sources, S5, S7, S11, S17, S18, and S19, did Gaia find counterparts within 2 arcsec error boxes.
-The distance ranges found for these optical counterparts are wide and always compatible with the distances reported in the literature (and in this paper) and the association of these sources with the optical systems in the Gaia catalogue is not certain.
-We therefore decided not to include Gaia results in this work.
+According to the general picture emerging from Table 3, we discuss the sources distinguishing first between sources with unknown distance values and sources with a reported distance estimate (or at least an upper limit).
+For the latter sources, i.e. 14 over 19 sources in the sample, the comparison with the estimated distance lower limits is obviously easier, while in the discussion for the former sources the soundness of our distance limits will be considered.
+We checked if any of the available distance values could be updated using the public results of the Global Astrometric Interferometer for Astrophysics (GAIA) Gaia Collaboration et al. (2016), in the catalogue GAIA DR2 (Gaia Collaboration et al. 2018), excluding the Globular Clusters sources, since their distances are know with sufficient precision.
+For only 6 sources, i.e. S5, S7, S11, S17, S18 and S19 GAIA found counterparts within 2 arcsec error boxes.
+The distance ranges found for these optical counterparts are wide and always compatible with the distances reported in the literature (and in this paper) and the association of these sources with the optical systems in the GAIA catalogue is not certain.
+We therefore decided not to include GAIA results in this work.

-Amongst the 14 sources with a known distance, in six cases - SAX J1748.9-2021, SAX J1808.4-3658, HETE J1900.1-2455, MAXI J0911-655, XTE J1807-294, and IGR J17062-6143 - our method gave a lower limit for the distance that is lower than the measured distances.
-The method in these cases must be considered inconclusive, since changing the assumptions made for example on the secondary star mass, might fix the discrepancy between the distance values and indicate a compatibility with a conservative scenario.
+Among the 14 sources with a known distance, in 6 cases, i.e. SAX J1748.9-2021, SAX J1808.4-3658, HETE J1900.1-2455, MAXI J0911-655, XTE J1807-294 and IGR J17062-6143, our method gave a lower limit for the distance which is lower than the measured distances.
+The method in these cases must be considered inconclusive, since changing the assumptions made, e.g. on the secondary mass, might fix the discrepancy between the distance values and indicate a compatibility with a conservative scenario.

 Not surprisingly, these sources have emitted huge amounts of energy in the time considered.
-Two of these five sources have indeed undergone several outbursts in the last 20 years and three of them, S11, S15 and S19, have been persistently in outburst for years (see Table 2), even if, in the latter case, at a faint luminosity.
+Two of these five sources have indeed undergone several outbursts in the last 20 years and three of them, i.e. S11, S15 and S19, have been persistently in outburst for years (see Table 2), even if, in the latter case, at a faint luminosity.

-Except for one source, S1, the remaining seven sources with known distances have estimated values smaller than both the $d{m,GR}$ and $d{m,GR+MB}$ limits, indicating a likely non-conservative mass-transfer scenario.
+Except for one source, i.e. S1, the remaining 7 sources with known distances have estimated values smaller than both the $d{m,GR}$ and $d{m,GR+MB}$ limits, indicating a likely non-conservative mass-transfer scenario.
 S1 is the only source where $d{m,GR} < d < d{m,GR+MB}$.
-While this result might be considered inconclusive, it is indeed remarkable that the relatively long orbital period of the system of 11.03 h (Papitto et al. 2013a), seems to discourage a GR-only model, making the higher distance limit (and the non-conservative scenario) more realistic.
+While this result might be considered inconclusive, it is indeed remarkable that the relatively long orbital period of the system, i.e. 11.03 hr (Papitto et al. 2013b), seems to discourage a GR-only model, making the higher distance-limit (and the non-conservative scenario) more realistic.